Reconstructs metabolic pathways and estimates pathway completeness for a given set of contigs.

-One set of metabolic pathway definitions that is always used by this program is the KEGG MODULE resource.
+One set of metabolic pathway definitions that can be used by this program is the KEGG MODULE resource.
 You can also define your own set of metabolic modules, but the definition format and estimation strategy will be the same.
 So for brevity’s sake, the following discussion will cover the KEGG data case.

 The program anvi-setup-kegg-kofams acquires the definitions of these modules using the KEGG API and puts them into the modules-db.
 The definitions are strings of KEGG Ortholog (KO) identifiers, representing the functions necessary to carry out each step of the metabolic pathway.
 Let’s use module M00018, Threonine Biosynthesis, as an example.
 Here is the module definition, in picture form:

 This biosynthesis pathway has five major steps, or chemical reactions (we call these major steps ‘top-level steps’, which will be important later).
 The first reaction in the pathway requires an aspartate kinase enzyme (also known as a homoserine dehydrogenase), and there are four possible orthologs known to encode this function: K00928, K12524, K12525, or K12526.
 Only one of these genes is required to be able to carry out this step.
 In contrast, the second reaction can be fulfilled by only one known KO, the aspartate-semialdehyde dehydrogenase K00133.

 The definition string for module M00018 is this:

 (K00928,K12524,K12525,K12526) K00133 (K00003,K12524,K12525) (K00872,K02204,K02203) K01733

 Hopefully the correspondence between the picture and text is clear - spaces separate distinct steps in the pathway, while commas separate alternatives.